PolicyStat/jobtastic/README.md

 If this number is hit, it's assumed that something bad happened to the other task run (a worker failed) and we'll start calculating from the start.

+### Optional Member Variables

+These let you tweak the behavior a bit, but you can usually ignore them (assuming you want to cache identical task results forever).

+#### cache_duration

+If you want your results cached, set this to a positive number of seconds.
+This is the number of seconds for which identical jobs should try to just re-use the cached result.
+The default is -1, meaning don't do any caching.
+Remember, `JobtasticTask` uses your `signficant_kwargs` to determine what is identical.

+#### cache_prefix

+This is an optional string used to represent tasks that should share cache results and thundering herd avoidance.
+You should almost always not set this, and let Jobtastic use the `module.class` name.
+If you have two different tasks that should share caching, or you have some very-odd cache key conflict, then you can change this yourself.
+You probably shouldn't.

 ### Method to Override

 Other than those two member variables, you'll probably want to actually do